In all chaos there is a cosmos, in all disorder a secret order

 Christ never taught false forgiveness or self abuse by letting others transgress over and over, he taught the proper way of healing, the proper way to standing up; like many initiates he gave us the way.
 Vomit the bad, only then can you create the good in your life–they are connected.
 That is why Catholicism created confession yet what they don’t understand is that confessing to a stranger expecting God to forgive you doesn’t heal or mend what has been done neither does it teach character; it is even worst to believe that by simply attending mass one day a week means you are instantly saved even though you keep hurting of others.

 What is the next step in self development?….DIRECTION.
 Our words have to have direction.
 Why are words o important? because as alchemists have taught, our universe works in vibration and the GOD FORCE or primordial matter (chaos) is always ready but one has to know which direction to take.

 I hope you now you have a better understanding of chaos and the tremendous power we hold within and its responsibility.
 As I said earlier, the road to healing can at times be long and painful but it is better to keep taking the steps towards reclaiming ourselves than it is to simply do nothing, mask it, medicate it and expect to be cured without doing anything.
-Maybe more than expecting to be cured, we need to search for who we were before the pain, who we would like to be, and use our power to little by little or in big leaps get there.
-It matters not how fast or how slow you get there, what matters is that you are moving when you need to and resting when you need to in order to not only survive life but to live it.
+Maybe more than expecting to be cured, we need to search for who we were before the pain, who we would like to be and use our power to little by little or in big leaps get there.
+It matters not how fast or how slow you get there, it matters not if others perceive you as weird or eccentric as you start to reclaim your true self; what matters is that you are moving when you need to and resting when you need to in order to not only survive life but to LIVE.